 At Sharondale Farm, cultivating mushrooms happens at the intersection of science and art.
 The farm culture bank holds over 100 strains of gourmet and medicinal mushrooms.
-From these, a few wild strains have been developed into productive food and medicine crops, and several have shown potential for bioremediation of diesel oil and hydraulic fluid, two common pollutants on small farms.
+A few of the collected wild strains have been developed into productive food and medicine crops, and several have shown potential for bioremediation of diesel oil and hydraulic fluid, two common pollutants on small farms.

 While growing mushrooms is a good business, approaching fungi from a broader perspective helps push the edge of knowledge about what is possible for our future as a species.
-Fungal allies co-create resilience in agriculture by improving the health of soil and crops and animals, in our communities by providing healthy food and jobs, and fungi can help heal the planet by remediating pollutants and supporting human designed ecosystems.
+Fungal allies co-create resilience in agriculture by improving the health of soil and crops and animals, and in our communities by providing healthy food and jobs.
+Our farm works to demonstrate that fungi can help heal the planet by supporting human designed ecosystems.

 Current research at Sharondale Farm includes:

 Identifying and evaluating commercial and locally collected mushroom strains for production value in central Virginia under different outdoor growing conditions and on different substrates.